LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 The LED grow lights are located in the kitchen with no windows.
 The microgreens would get some indirect light from the fluorescent and LED lights when food is prepared, but not for an extended period of time.

-The living room, is on average, warmer than the kitchen by a few degrees.
+The living room is, on average, warmer than the kitchen by a few degrees.

 Again, the reason for the LED grow lights to be located in the kitchen is explained in the first article.